-BEAR Scotland carried out a Habitats Regulations Appraisal (HRA) to assess potential impacts of a range of maintenance activities (including resurfacing) on the River Spey SAC and associated European Sites (as listed above).
+BEAR Scotland carried out a Habitats Regulations Appraisal (HRA) to assess potential impacts of a range of maintenance activities (including joint replacement and resurfacing) on the River Spey SAC.

-The NBN Atlas holds records of additional bird species within 2km over a 10-year period.
+The NBN Atlas holds records of two bird species within 2km over a 10-year period.
 Under the Wildlife and Countryside Act 1981, all wild birds and their active nests are protected.

-There are no records of invasive non-native species (INNS), as listed on Schedule 9 of the Wildlife and Countryside Act 1981 (as amended) (WCA), found using the same search criteria.
-The following records of injurious weeds, as listed under the Weeds Act 1959, and invasive native perennials, as listed in the Trunk Road Inventory Manual were found using the same search criteria:
+The NBN Atlas does not hold records of invasive non-native species (INNS) of plants, as listed on Schedule 9 of the Wildlife and Countryside Act 1981 (as amended) (WCA), injurious weeds, as listed under the Weeds Act 1959, or invasive native perennials, as listed in the Trunk Road Inventory Manual under the same criteria.